aminmuna-prog/java_assignment/README.md

 #### Initialize Variables:
 - Convert the input string to lowercase to ensure uniformity.
 - Create a LinkedHashMap to store characters as keys and their corresponding counts as values.
--
 #### Count Character Occurrences:
--Convert the string to a character array.
+- Convert the string to a character array.
 #### Iterate through each character in the array:
--if the character is not a space, check if it is already in the map.
+- if the character is not a space, check if it is already in the map.
--if it is, increment its count; if not, add it to the map with an initial count of one.
+- if it is, increment its count; if not, add it to the map with an initial count of one.

-### 10.Print the  numbers which are not duplicate from the given array
+### 10. Print the  numbers which are not duplicate from the given array
 #### use nested loop
 ### 11. Remove Vowels from a String
 #### use loop and if else condition